-Many times in the Tank a founder will present their product and really wow the investors.
-After the presentation, the Sharks clearly see the value of the product, and freely acknowledge that they will become an enthusiastic customer—but they don’t make an investment.
+Sometimes when venture capital investors listen to pitches from a founder a product really wows the investors.
+They clearly see the value of the product.
+They even acknowledge that they may become an enthusiastic customer—but they don’t make an investment.
 Their reason is that the presentation was necessary in order for them to see the value.
 In other words, without the presentation, if they had merely seen the product on a store shelf, they would have walked right by.
-When understanding the value of a product requires a presentation, the company is faced with a huge marketing problem.
+When understanding the value of a product requires education, the company is faced with a huge marketing problem.
 The need to educate a customer in order to communicate value is a challenge that the investors usually consider too insurmountable to make an investment.

 Some products suffer from this challenge.
 But pretty much all creative services face the prospect education problem.
 When selling requires presentation, your marketing is not doing the heavy lifting that it needs to.
 In order to effectively market a creative practice, we must face this challenge head on.